 The name of the river comes from the word “salt”.
 Shipping salt on this river had been one of the most important parts of the local economy until the 19th century.
-Take a leisurely stroll along the shore admiring the city views.
+We enjoyed a leisurely stroll along the shore admiring the city views.

 5. DomQuartier Salzburg (Cathedral District)

-Visit the cathedral quarter to be awed by the power and wealth of the bishop princes who used to rule Salzburg.
+Visit the cathedral quarter to be awed by the power and wealth of the bishop princes who used to rule ths city.
 If you don’t have time to visit all museums in this tour (palace, cathedral and St Peter’s Abbey), at least visit the cathedral.
 It is here that Mozart was baptised.
 Come in to view the font used in his baptismal ceremony.
 You can also visit the crypt and the chest containing relics of St Rupert and St Virgil.

 6. Hohensalzburg Fortress

 The High Salzburg Fortress is another must see.
 Its construction began in the 11th century at the behest of the then ruling Prince-Archbishop of Salzburg.
 It sits atop a hill above the city and defines its skyline.
-You can get here on foot which is what we did.
-Or you can ride the Festungsbahn up if you don’t want to walk.
+We hiked up on foot.
+But if you are not up for walking, you can also ride the Festungsbahn up to the fortress.

 7. Petersfriedhof (St Peter’s Cemetery) in Salzburg

 This is the oldest cemetery in Salzburg dating back to the 8th century.
 It was established at the time of the creation of the adjacent St Peter’s Abbey.
 The oldest tombstone still standing dates back to the 13th century.
 Many notable people have been buried here, including Michael Haydn and Maria Anna Mozart.
 I am a sucker for old cemeteries.
 I love reading old tombstones (if readable) and trying to imagine what kind of lives these people led when they were alive.

-This is how we spent our time in Salzburg.
+So, in essence, this is how we spent our time in beautiful city.
 These seven sights are a good tasting menu of the city.
 Of course, there are many other sights to visit in Salzburg if you have the time.
 No matter how long you stay, it is not possible to get bored here.
 So, what are you waiting for?
 Start planning your trip to this iconic Austrian city.